 These factors increase the likelihood that high total cholesterol levels will lead to atherosclerosis:

 A good way to detect high blood cholesterol early, so that you can take steps to improve your health, is to have a regular blood test to measure your cholesterol level.
-Some doctors recommend having your levels of HDL cholesterol and of triglycerides measured initially, along with your total cholesterol level.
+Some doctors recommend having your levels of HDL cholesterol and triglycerides measured initially, along with your total cholesterol level.
 A typical blood-screening test measures:

 Values for LDL cholesterol can be calculated from the other three values.
 You usually don’t need a precise measurement of your LDL cholesterol level, but when it is needed, another blood test can specifically determine your LDL level.